swingbit/jira2gitlab/README.md

 - Make sure you can use an admin user on Jira
 - Create an access token with full rights on Gitlab
 - Customize `jira2gitlab_config.py` (check carefully all the options) and `jira2gitlab_secrets.py`
+- In order to create a user mapping it might be useful to have a pariticipant list of each project, i.e. the list of users that created, assigned, and/or commented on an issue.
+You can use a helper script `jira-user-list.py` for that
 - Create all required groups and subgroups in Gitlab, according to your project mapping.
 The script creates the projects themselves, but not the groups.
 - Install the requirements and run the script: